 The analysis of attacks on the quantum channel alone is typically based on evaluating the Devetak-Winter rate~\cite{Devetak2005} for the achievable secret key, which characterizes the information advantage of the trusted parties over an eavesdropper, capable of storing probe quantum states in a quantum memory.
-While not generally relying on particular attack models, this approach has to be extended towards the finite-size regime, when statistical aspects of limited data sets have to be taken into account~\cite{Tomamichel2012}.
-The security of a QKD protocol can then be quantified in the context of composable security~\cite{Portmann2022}, allowing us to evaluate the security of a whole cryptographic system, which contains the given protocol.
+While not generally relying on particular attack models, this approach has to be extended toward the finite-size regime, when statistical aspects of limited datasets have to be taken into account~\cite{Tomamichel2012}.
+The security of a QKD protocol can then be quantified in the context of composable security~\cite{Portmann2022}, allowing us to evaluate the security of an entire cryptographic system, which contains the given protocol.

 However, gaps between theoretical security and practical implementations are always possible and can be exploited by an eavesdropper as, for example, in the blinding attack on the single-photon detectors~\cite{Lydersen2010}.
-To rule out such \textit{quantum hacking} attacks the assumptions on the devices used for QKD can be waived in the device-independent approach.
+To rule out such \textit{quantum hacking} attacks, the assumptions on the devices used for QKD can be waived in the device-independent approach.

 An important feature of the E91 protocol was the reliance of its security on the violation of Bell inequalities.
-While this effect is not required for the EB implementation of BB84 and similar QKD protocols, it can be used to waive the assumption on the trusted nature of the devices, namely source and detectors.
+While this effect is not required for the EB implementation of BB84 and similar QKD protocols, it can be used to waive the assumption on the trusted nature of the devices, namely, the source and detectors.
 The resulting \textit{device-independent} (DI) protocol~\cite{Acin2007,Vazirani2014} can in principle be secure without making assumptions on the internal working of the devices.
-In practice this means that the trusted parties do not need to fully characterize and calibrate the devices, relying solely on the loophole-free violation of Bell inequality (typically its CHSH version~\cite{Clauser1969}) from the measurement statistics, which can be seen as a part of the more general device self-checking approach~\cite{Mayers1998}.
-However, implementation of DI QKD protocols remains demanding in terms of highly pure entanglement, required for their security, and high sensitivity to practical imperfections, which particularly limits the distances at which DI QKD can be implemented.
+In practice this means that the trusted parties do not need to fully characterize and calibrate the devices, relying solely on the loophole-free violation of Bell inequality [typically its Clauser-Horne-Shimony-Holt version~\cite{Clauser1969}] from the measurement statistics, which can be seen as part of the more general device self-checking approach~\cite{Mayers1998}.
+However, implementation of DI QKD protocols remains demanding in terms of highly pure entanglement, which is required for their security, and high sensitivity to practical imperfections, which particularly limits the distances at which DI QKD can be implemented.